✓ Updated June 2026

 Beds Separated (Rather Than Parallel)

 Talk with your roommate about this before move-in day.
-Settling on a joint layout you’re both happy with is much easier to do over text before move-in than after.
+Agreeing on a joint layout over text before you arrive is much easier than trying to negotiate it while exhausted with your family in the room.

 Creating Zones

-Even in a small room, thinking about zones — sleep zone, study zone, hanging-out zone — makes the space feel more intentional and less chaotic.
+Even in a small room, thinking about zones, sleep, study, hanging-out, makes the space feel more intentional and less chaotic.

 • Sleep zone: bed, bedside setup, lamp, alarm